Fahad Ahmad: Controversies

 Tata Institute of Social Sciences denied students for clearance after Ahmad refused to accept an MPhil degree from the chairperson of the university S. Ramadorai during the convocation ceremony.

 Tata Institute of Social Sciences denied Ahmad registration into the Ph.D. program after he refused to receive his M.Phil.
 Degree.
 Tata Institute then gave an order that described Ahmad's action as an insult to the university.

 Personal life

 On 16 February 2023, Ahmad married Bollywood actress Swara Bhasker.
-The marriage was criticised by Islamic scholar Yasir Nadeem al Wajidi who called it "legal but not accepted in Islam".
-This created a Twitter battle between the scholar and RJ Sayema.
+On 23 September 2023, Bhasker gave birth to their daughter, Raabiyaa.